1. Knowledge Base

 Most question types have multiple views of the data on the Concept Test dashboard; the default view showing the average score for each concept, and the details by option and details by concept views.
 Switching between views reveals the statistically significant statements associated with the selected view.

-In the Pivot Tables tab, generate a table with the groups you want to compare between in the columns.
-Then turn on significance testing using the toggle at the top of the page.
+In the Crosstabs tab, generate a table with the groups you want to compare between in either the columns or the rows.
+Next, open the toolbox on the right side of the page and select the "Significance testing" icon.

 Tip: The Confidence Level (CI) is defaulted to 95%, which is the industry standard level.
 However, if needed, you can change the CI using the arrow to the left of the Sig Testing toggle.
 Scroll down to the next section to learn more about confidence levels.